isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 4. Build that structure in such a way that a minimum of other hashes are revealed when a user reveals a path to their own data; or else ensure that any other hashes revealed are worthless without knowledge of secret data, such as a salt.
 5. Otherwise support the creation of inclusion proofs for proving an individual holder's low-level individual data without the individual needing to contact the publisher of the data in any way.

 Herd privacy provides further benefits to privacy because a credential publisher can publish data without ever having contact with credential holders, and those holders can then choose to reveal that data, or not, all without any knowledge of the publisher.
-Requirements #1-4 suggest one way to do so using hashed elision and merkle trees such that other information can’t be guessed from the revelation of hashes, but the requirement #5 says that other methodologies would be acceptable provided it meets the core needs of a herd privacy system.
+Requirements #1-4 suggest one way to do so using hashed elision and merkle trees such that other information can’t be guessed from the revelation of hashes, but the requirement #5 says that other methodologies would be acceptable provided they meet the core needs of a herd privacy system.

 ## Optional Areas of Work